 (c) Have experienced financial hardship as a result of family economic circumstances;

 (d) Are first-generation U.S. citizens or are the first generation in their families to graduate from a four-year college.

 WHAT will Psych STAR Scholars do?

-For the Winter 2018 semester, there will be a series of 6 workshops/meetings, which include seminars with guest presenters on topics ranging from interesting research fields, to resume writing skills, to applying for funding and grants; as well as small mentoring groups, connecting undergraduate students with current Psychology PhD students.
+Students are aspected to attend a series of seven workshops, which include guest presenters on topics ranging from interesting research fields, to resume writing skills, to applying for funding and grants.
+Additionally, there will be small mentoring groups, connecting undergraduate students with current Psychology PhD students.

 HOW can you join?

 The Winter 2019 application is now closed.
 Check back in Fall 2019 for the Winter 2020 application.

 Applicants will submit written responses to a series of short answer questions, including your areas of interest with Psychology; career/educational goals; and what you hope to achieve by participating in this program.
 They should be prepared to submit a C.V. or Resume, which may include information such as:

 - Work Experience

 - Professional and non-Professional Affiliations